sequencefilm/docs-and-issues/docs/README.md

 ||| Sign In

-To get started, visit [https://sequence.film/projects](https://sequence.film/projects) and sign in using your Google Account, or request a passwordless login code to be sent to your email.
+To get started, visit [https://sequence.film/projects](https://sequence.film/projects) and sign in using your Google Account, or request a passwordless login code to be sent to your email.s

 ![Sign In](/static/onboarding/CleanShot_2022-12-27_at_16.54.162x.png)